ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourceseventslogin

 Three ways rich sensory motor experiences help your baby with breastfeeding

-1. Is the second tool (after milk) for getting through the days and evenings in a way that is as easy and as enjoyable as possible.
+1. Rich sensory motor nourishment is the second tool (after milk) for getting through the days and evenings in a way that is as easy and as enjoyable as possible.

 • If your baby seems to want to breastfeed all day when you're at home, try increasing the amount of sensory motor nourishment your baby receives by planning days that are outside the home.
 You can find out about this starting here.